-- to a distributed simulation applies.
-Overall, there is a general agreement in the diurnal development of fluxes, with a decrease of turbulent fluxes in the afternoon.
-Case 2.0 × FC corresponds to a realistic surface initialisation.
-A comparison of simulated and measured fluxes in Fig. 5f and g shows that measured median simulated fluxes in the afternoon are lower than the measured ones, while the maximum fluxes around noon - show similar magnitudes.
-This is likely due to an overestimation in the simulated convection development that is caused by the lack of the third dimension and entrainment of dry air into convective thermals.
-The inherently unclosed nature of turbulent fluxes measured by the eddy-covariance technique (Foken, 2008) introduces an additional degree of uncertainty into the comparison of modeled and measured fluxes.
-The ob- - 15 served mean of the ground heat flux at the Nam Co station is in the order of 30 % of net radiation (Biermann et al., 2014), leaving approximately 30 % of the total surface energy balance unclosed.
-Using the energy balance correction of Twine et al. (2000) conserves the observed Bowen-ratio, while the recently proposed buoyancy correction according to Charuchittipan et al. (2014) would attribute most of the unclosed flux to Q_h - and would thus change the Bowen-ratio considerably.
-The Hybrid surface model was able to reproduce turbulent flux measurement at the Nam Co station for a wide range of observed soil moistures (Gerken et al., 2012).
-Additionally, Kracher et al. (2009) showed that many land surface models tend to reproduce measured Bowen-ratios.
-As a consequence, we assume in this work that the Bowen-ratio method of energy bal- - 25 ance closure (Twine et al., 2000) is applicable and that there is an overall reasonable agreement between the diurnal evolution of modelled fluxes for the moister surface initalisations and the measured fluxes.
+lated and measured fluxes in Fig. 5f and g shows that measured median simulated fluxes in the afternoon are lower than the measured ones, while the maximum fluxes around noon show similar magnitudes.
+This is likely due to an overestimation in the simulated convective development that is caused by the lack of the third dimension and entrainment of dry air into convective thermals.
+The inherently unclosed nature of turbulent fluxes measured by the eddy-covariance technique (Foken, 2008) introduces an additional degree of uncertainty into the comparison of modelled and measured fluxes.
+The observed mean of the ground heat flux at the Nam Co station is of the order of 30% of net radiation (Biermann et al., 2014), leaving approx. 30% of the total surface energy balance unclosed.
+Using the energy balance correction of Twine et al. (2000) conserves the observed Bowen ratio, while the recently proposed buoyancy correction according to Charuchittipan et al. (2014) would attribute most of the unclosed flux to Q_h and would thus change the Bowen ratio considerably.
+The Hybrid surface model was able to reproduce the turbulent flux measurement at the Nam Co station for a wide range of observed soil moisture (Gerken et al., 2012).
+Additionally, Kracher et al. (2009) showed that many landsurface models tend to reproduce measured Bowen ratios.
+As a consequence, we assume in this work that the Bowen ratio method of energy balance closure (Twine et al., 2000) is applicable and that there is an overall reasonable agreement between the diurnal evolution of modelled fluxes for the moister surface initialisations and the measured fluxes.

-3.3 Soil moisture - evapotranspiration response
+3.3 Soil moisture-evapotranspiration response